The momentum behind the phone hacking scandal is starting to spread from the News of The World and infect other tectacles of Rupert Murdoch's empire.

 “Given all that, is Les Hinton really qualified to be publisher of one of the largest and most prestigious newspapers in America?”

 Many anti-Murdoch campaigners around the world have been waiting for a moment like this.
 Now they are going to attack the media moghul’s empire at every opportunity.Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.